The Cottage Problem

 This view taken from the inside show how far the window frame and plinth have parted ways on the left of the frame (from the inside).

-Repair … …
+Proposed Solution … …

 Obviously the wall (wattle and daub) needs to be stripped to see exactly what has failed and repair.
 But the engineer points to roof spread as the underlying cause of the problem, due to poor original design, and has recommended we add additional support against further roof-spread as the tie collar is in the top 3rd of the roof and its an H frame building – so roof spread inevitable fm the design.
 This seems an elegant solution – wall plate at front is connected to wall plate at back by a tie frame running alongside the floorboards but with raised arms at either end to meet the wall plate (H frame).
 The engineer also suggest another tie beam on the party wall.